 Online businesses who want to succeed in South Korea need to understand the local payment landscape.
 For example, 80% of the online payment marketplace is dominated by cards.
 Half of these are local cards while the remaining 50% are co-branded.

 Given the market’s potential, credit card companies in South Korea are moving swiftly to build a safer and more convenient international payment system for Korean consumers.
-Credit card companies such as Shinhan Card, Lotte Card and KB Kookmin Card have developed diverse benefits through collaboration with internet retailers and they offer discounted prices if the consumer pays with a specific credit card (source: Austrade).
+Credit card companies such as Shinhan Card, Lotte Card and KB Kookmin Card have developed diverse benefits through collaboration with internet retailers and they offer discounted prices and payback deals if the consumer pays with a specific credit card (source: Austrade).
 In fact, in 2021, Lotte Card launched a new credit card series that aims to offer the best deals for shopping, dining out and more for millennials and Gen Z customers.
 As you can see, local cards offer specific benefits to Korean consumers based on their shopping behavior and preferences.
 Local cards can therefore improve the payment experience, driving up approval rates and online sales.

-Additionally, because payments are processed locally, businesses do not need to pay for card fees arising from international card schemes, and consumers do not need to pay for the additional cardholder surcharges that arise from paying through such methods.
+Additionally, because payments are processed locally, businesses can minimise card fees arising from international card schemes, and consumers do not need to pay for the additional cardholder surcharges that arise from paying through such methods.
 On the consumer side, this increases payment conversion since some consumers are not aware of this surcharge and question these additional charges once they see them on their bank statement.

-Through a thorough understanding of the South Korean market Worldline can maximise the opportunities for international internet retailers and help them avoid the pitfalls facing their unwary or unsophisticated competitors.
+Through a thorough understanding of the South Korean market and local partnerships, Worldline can maximise the opportunities for international internet retailers and help them avoid the pitfalls facing their unwary or unsophisticated competitors.
 In fact, after piloting our solution with a global marketplace and a a leading gaming company, our data has shown that our solution has been able to increase their approval rates by up to 5%, depending on the industry of the merchant.

 Barriers to Entry

-In order to process payments locally in South Korea, like many other countries, businesses are required to set up a local entity which can, in some instances, take months.
+Localisation is vital for any business to grow its global revenue.
+However, setting up a local entity is complex.
 Alongside that lies the perennial issue of having to understand and adapt to a very distinct language, culture, business practices and local regulations – each of which is critical to operating successfully in this marketplace.
 It is essential that merchants who want to expand into South Korea find a partner that can help them access this market without having to worry about setting up a business entity and all the complexity that comes with it.

 The right partner for accessing South Korea